mfbonfigli/gocesiumtiler/README.md

 ## Changelog
 ##### Version 1.1.0
-* Added a new tiling algorithm that should greatly improve the output quality.
+* Added a new tiling algorithm that greatly improves the output quality.

 ##### Version 1.0.3
 * Added shorthand versions of input flags and a new intro logo.
 Also a major code refactoring has happened behind the scenes.